ted-dunstone/biotest_mock_interface/README.md

 - Interactive Swagger UI (if `flasgger` is installed) at `/apidocs/`

 > [!IMPORTANT]
-> * The implementation provided is in Python, however any language can be used where the RERST endpoints can exposed.
+> * The implementation provided is in Python, however any language can be used where the REST endpoints can exposed.
+> * API authentication can be support through x-API-Key set in the header
 > * Note this currently only designed be run completely inside a secure trusted testing network, and so there is currently no encryption or authentication on REST calls.

 ---